Dionne006/osticket-prereqs/README.md

 </p>

 <h1>VPN installation and Windows Powershell verification</h1>
-This tutorial helps you to set up and change your vpn to various locations around the world.
-Then we will verify through powershell that the VPN is functioning properly within a virtual machine.<br />
+This tutorial helps you set up and change your VPN to various locations around the world.
+Then, we will verify through PowerShell that the VPN is functioning properly within a virtual machine.<br />

 <h2>Environments and Technologies Used</h2>